AKASHPATI007/Credit-Card-Default-Prediction/README.md

 X18-X23: Amount of previous payment (NT dollar).
 X18 = amount paid in September, 2005; X19 = amount paid in August, 2005; . . .;X23 = amount paid in April, 2005

+# Introduction

+We are all aware what is credit card.
+It is type of payment payment card in which charges are made against a line of credit instead of the account holder's cash deposits.
+When someone uses a credit card to make a purchase, that person's account accrues a balance that must be paid off each month.

+Credit card default happens when you have become severely delinquent on your credit card payments.Missing credit card payments once or twice does not count as a default.
+A payment default occurs when you fail to pay the Minimum Amount Due on the credit card for a few consecutive months.

+It is the peolpe who do not clear off the credit card debt aka credit card defaulters.
 # Business Objectives---

 Objective of our project is to predict which customer might default in upcoming months.
 Before going any further let's have a quick look on definition of what actually meant by Credit Card Default.